HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 `$STREAM` refers to an object named `STREAM`.
 That is, `STREAM` is a variable, HVML uses `$` as the prefix when referring a variable.
-Because we can embed an EJSON expresion in a string, HVML uses `$` to distinguish an EJSON expression with other literal text in a string.
+Because we can embed an DATA expresion in a string, HVML uses `$` to distinguish an hybrid evaluating expression with other literal text in a string.
 As a convention, one variable like `STREAM` which are uppercase is a predefined variable.
 You can use the predefined variables to access the system functions or perform common tasks.
 Currently, HVML defines the following predefined variables: